Last Updated 6/8/2021

-Overview: Since 2007, the Federal Reserve (Fed) has used a variety of tools to stabilize the financial system, foster economic growth and keep interest rates low.
-It dramatically lowered the Fed Funds Target Rate to effectively zero where it has stayed since 2008.
-The Fed's quantitative easing (QE) program, or large-scale purchases of long-term government bonds and other securities, in 2008, 2010 and 2012 pushed the benchmark 10-year Treasury yield down from 4.7% at the start of 2007 to 1.9% at the end of 2011.
-Following the gradual phasing out of the bond-buying program by the Fed, the benchmark rate moved up to 3.03% at the end of 2013, before slowly declining back to 2.27 % at the end of 2015.
+The Fed's quantitative easing (QE) program, or large-scale purchases of long-term government bonds and other securities, along with other unconventional efforts, helped to push the benchmark 10-year Treasury yield down from 4.7% at the start of 2007 to 1.9% at the end of 2011.
+QE occurred in three phases: QE1 (2008), QE2 (2010), and QE3 (2012).
+Following the gradual phasing out of this bond-buying program by the Fed, the benchmark rate moved up to 3.0% at the end of 2013 before slowly settling to 2.3% at the end of 2015.
 In 2015 the Fed raised its key interest rate for the first time in nine years.

-Persistent low interest rates can also affect earnings and life insurers' liquidity.
+Persistent low interest rates also can affect life insurers' liquidity.
+Liquidity is the ease with which assets can be converted to cash.
 Liquidity management is critical for life insurers.
-As part of asset-liability management (ALM), life companies strive to match liability cash flows with asset cash flows to avoid setting up an additional asset-liability mismatch reserve.
-During periods of low interest rates, assets and liabilities cash flows can be seriously mismatched, exposing insurers to losses from uneconomic asset sales to meet current obligations to policyholders.
-While under conditions of persistent low interest rates, life insurers' earnings are squeezed, liquidity demands tend to decrease as policy-holders are more likely to keep their money in life insurance investment products, such as annuities, due to the scant availability of higher-yielding alternatives.
+As part of asset-liability management (ALM), life companies strive to match asset cash flows with cash outflows to avoid asset-liability mismatch and interest rate risk.
+During periods of low interest rates, cash flows from assets and liabilities can be badly mismatched, exposing insurers to losses from potentially pressured asset sales to meet current obligations to policyholders.
+While under conditions of persistent low interest rates liquidity demands tend to decrease as policy-holders are more likely to keep their money in life insurance investment products, such as annuities, due to the previously agreed upon and guaranteed return and limited availability of higher-yielding alternatives.
+On, the flip side, as interest rates rise, interest-earning policies are increasingly likely to lapse.

-Insurers have various tools to address the risk of persistently low interest rates.
-Increasing the duration of their assets to ensure better matching between assets and liabilities is at the core of life companies' interest rate risk strategies as part of their overall ALM.
-Insurers also can lower the terms of new policies (e.g., by lowering guaranteed rates), thereby progressively lowering liabilities.
-For more on the impact of low interest rates on life insurers' and how life insures' counter low interest rates, please see "CIPR Study on the State of the Life Insurance Industry: Implications of Industry Trends."
+As a low interest rate environment persists, insurers can lower the terms of new policies (e.g., by lowering guaranteed rates), thereby progressively lowering future pay-outs and mitigating compression of the credit spread.
+For more on the impact of low interest rates on life insurers' and how life insures' counter low interest rates, please see ”CIPR Study on the State of the Life Insurance Industry: Implications of Industry Trends (2013)” and “The Effects of a Low Interest Rate Environment on Life Insurers” (2015) (The Geneva Papers on Risk and Insurance).

-Such interest rate scenarios provide a good set of stress tests to help ensure life insurance companies have either well-matched asset and liability cash flows or have established additional reserves that are available to cover any interest rate or reinvestment rate risk embedded in their balance sheets.
-The Standard Valuation Law (#820) requires life insurance companies to post an additional reserve if the appointed actuary determines a significant amount of mismatch exists between the company's asset and liability cash flows.
-As part of this study, the NAIC pulled the additional reserves liabilities established by companies at year-end 2017.
-The life insurance industry posted an additional asset/liability cash flow risk reserve of $17.9 billion.
+Interest rate scenarios provide a good set of stress tests to help ensure life insurance companies have well-matched asset and liability cash flows and/or have established additional reserves that are available to cover any interest rate or reinvestment rate risk embedded in their balance sheets.
+The Standard Valuation Law (#820) requires life insurance companies to post additional reserves if the appointed actuary determines a significant amount of mismatch exists between the company's asset and liability cash flows.
+The NAIC pulled additional reserves and liabilities reported by companies at year-end 2020.
+The life insurance industry posted an additional asset/liability cash flow risk reserve of $18.6 billion.

 Committees Active on This Topic